dhruv3/You-Dont-Know-JS/scope & closures/ch1.md

 # You Don't Know JS: Scope & Closures

+# My Notes
+* JS is a compiled language.
+Unlike others it is not compiled well in advance nor are the results of compilation portable among various distributed systems.
+* JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages.
+* JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc.)
+* `console.log(a)` => This is a RHS reference, because nothing is being assigned to a here.
+Instead, we're looking-up to retrieve the value of `a`, so that the value can be passed to `console.log(..)`.
+* To decide if its LHS or RHS think like: "who's the target of the assignment (LHS)" and "who's the source of the assignment (RHS)".
+* If RHS look up of a varibale fails then Engine throws `ReferenceError`.
+If LHS look up of a variable fails then Engine creates a new variable in the global scope(provided strict mode is off).
+* `ReferenceError` is Scope resolution-failure related, whereas `TypeError` implies that Scope resolution was successful, but that there was an illegal/impossible action attempted against the result.

 # Chapter 1: What is Scope?

 One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve or modify those values.
 In fact, the ability to store values and pull values out of variables is what gives a program *state*.